Team Silent

-Team Silent was a development team within Konami Computer Entertainment Tokyo (KCET), responsible for the first four games in the Silent Hill franchise by Konami released from 1999 to 2004.
-Later titles were developed by non-Japanese companies such as Climax Studios, Double Helix Games and Vatra Games.
-According to a Silent Hill: Homecoming artist, Team Silent was ultimately disbanded by Konami itself, because Konami wanted Western developers to make the games.
-KCET was merged into the parent company in April 2005.
+Team Silent was a Japanese development team within Konami Computer Entertainment Tokyo (KCET), responsible for the first four games in the Silent Hill franchise by Konami released from 1999 to 2004.
+KCET was merged into the parent company on April 1, 2005.
+Konami Digital Entertainment (KDE) was established by the parent company on March 31, 2006.

+History

+According to Kenzie LaMar, lead character artist of Silent Hill: Homecoming, Team Silent was ultimately disbanded by Konami itself, because they wanted other developers to make the games and wanted the games to be different.
+Later titles were developed by Western companies, such as Climax Studios, Double Helix Games and Vatra Games.

+Members

 Key members of Team Silent include (arranged by last name):